-Instruction for the graduate thesis shall be given in accordance with the following plan, based on the Mie University Graduate School Regulations.
+Instruction for the Master's thesis shall be given in accordance with the following plan, based on the Mie University Graduate School Regulations.

-(1) Research theme for graduate thesis
+(1) Research theme for Master's thesis

 Students shall discuss their research themes and direction with their supervising professor when entering the Graduate School.